-While you may need to go off-campus for a few of your medical needs, Columbia Health on the Morningside campus and the Student Health Service on the Medical Center campus offers significantly more than a Pap smear.
+As the adage goes, “Life begins at 30!”
+You are absolutely correct that there are recommendations for preventive health care for women over 30.
+While you may need to go off-campus for a few of your medical needs, Columbia Health on the Morningside campus and the Student Health Service on the Medical Center campus offer significantly more than just a Pap smear.
 If you are enrolled in the Columbia Student Health Insurance Plan, you are covered for a comprehensive set of medical and mental health services from on- and off-campus health care providers.
 If you are not enrolled in the student health insurance plan, it’s best to contact your health insurance company to find out details about your medical coverage.
-Regardless of your insurance company, any Columbia student who has paid the Columbia Health Fee (Morningside) or the Student Health Service fee (CUMC) can access medical and mental health services on both campuses.
-For the 30-plus women, there are a few routine tests that are recommended to make sure that all systems are functioning as they should.
-The most significant of these recommended tests are:
+Regardless of your insurance coverage, any Columbia student who has paid either the Columbia Health Fee (Morningside) or the Student Health Service fee (CUMC) can access medical and mental health services on campus (Any student who is considered full-time or who has enrolled in the student health insurance plan will be automatically assessed the health fee at their campus with their tuition).
+For 30-plus women, there are a few routine tests that are recommended to make sure that all systems are functioning as they should.
+You may want to consider getting the following recommended tests:

-- Blood Pressure reading at least every two years for early detection of high blood pressure, which can put you at greater risk of heart attack, stroke, heart failure, and kidney damage.
-Heart disease is the number one cause of death for women; early detection and management of high blood pressure can significantly reduce the likelihood of a heart disease.
+- Blood pressure readings at least every two years for early detection of high blood pressure, which can put you at greater risk of heart attack, stroke, heart failure, and kidney damage.

 - Dental cleanings are recommended annually to thoroughly clean your mouth and to check for any conditions that may need attention.

-Of these recommended tests, blood pressure, Pap smears, and cholesterol/lipid screening can be done on campus, in addition to basic eye and hearing exams and standard physical exams.
+Of these recommended tests, blood pressure screenings, Pap smears, STI testing, and cholesterol/lipid screenings can be done on campus.
+You can also get standard physical exams on campus.
 Mammograms are done off campus because Columbia doesn't have the necessary equipment for them, but the procedure is covered through the Columbia Student Health Insurance Plan for women over the age of 35 or with a family or personal history of breast cancer.
 Women with a prior history of breast cancer are covered for more frequent mammograms.
 Your primary care provider on campus can give you a referral to a mammogram provider.